 A look at the theatre's balcony level lobby.

 A detail shot for the theatre architecture fans.

 Gilford and Lemmon enter the balcony to confer with their arsonist.

 Another balcony view.

-See our pages on the Mayan Theatre for many photos of the 1927 vintage former legit house.
+See the pages about the Mayan Theatre on the Los Angeles Theatres site for many photos of the 1927 vintage former legit house.
 The theatre, at 1038 S. Hill St., is now thriving as a music club.